garrandall/popular-music-data/tracks/everything-we-need-kanye-west-ty-dolla--ign-ant-clemons.md

 You gon' do what Adam do?
 Or say, "Baby, let's put this back on the tree" 'cause

-We have everything we need (Ooh-ooh, ooh-ooh, oh)
+We have everything we need (Oh-oh, oh-oh, oh)
-We have everything we need (Ooh-ooh, ooh-ooh, oh, oh) We have everything we need (Ooh-ooh, ooh-ooh, oh)
+We have everything we need (Oh-oh, oh-oh, oh, oh)
-We have everything we need (Ooh-ooh, ooh-ooh, oh, woah) We have everything we need
+We have everything we need (Oh-oh, oh-oh, oh)
+We have everything we need (Oh-oh, oh-oh, oh, woah)
+We have everything we need

 We began after the storm inside